rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful in identifying paths into the project that are successful for future
 > contributors to follow.

-### How long have you been contributing to the rust project?
+### How long have you been contributing to the Rust Project?

 - Less than 3 months
 - 3 to 6 months